ALMDart/dart_spell_checker/README.md

 A simple spell checker implementation in Dart.
 For now it only finds the single words from a given dictionary.
 Algorithm is different than Peter Norvig's implementation (http://norvig.com/spell-correct.html).
 This implementation is more complicated but probably much faster (finds several thousands matches in a second).
 It uses dynamic decoding over a simple trie generated from the dictionary.
+System finds words with a distance to the input.
+Deletions, insertions, substitutions and transpositions are supported.

 	import 'package:dart_spell/dart_spell.dart';